© Crown copyright 2020

 3. Total Factor Productivity of the UK food sector

-Total factor productivity of the UK food chain beyond the farmgate has risen by 0.8% between 2017 and 2018.
-Productivity in the wider economy fell by 0.2%.
+Total factor productivity of the UK food chain beyond the farmgate has risen by 0.9% between 2017 and 2018.
+Productivity in the wider economy rose by just 0.1%.

 The TFP of the UK food sector is an indicator of the efficiency and competitiveness of the food industry within the UK.
 An increase in TFP indicates the industry is improving its competitiveness.